 A slightly vague description is not necessarily a sign of a bad Airbnb—factors such as language barriers, a new host or property manager, or just poor marketing skills can play a role.
-However, it’s a yellow flag you should address before signing on the dotted line.
+However, it's a yellow flag you should address before signing on the dotted line, especially considering Airbnb has historically lack lust customer service.

 As a frequent solo female traveler, my first question for an Airbnb is always about safety.
 You can start by asking them for a description of the lock on the front door.